scala/scala-lang/blog/_posts/2021-02-16-preventing-version-conflicts-with-versionscheme.md

 The Scala Center, Alexandre Archambault (author of Coursier), and Eugene Yokota have been working on a solution to improve this situation so that we can be confident about creating libraries, and using them.

 In the next section, we will explain the mechanism that was in place so far in sbt to address this issue, and we will discuss its limits.
-Then, we will introduce a new solution, which concerns both library authors, and library users.
+Then, we will introduce a new solution, which requires library authors to declare the versioning scheme of their libraries with a new sbt key, `versionScheme`.

 ## Eviction warnings

-Actually this is not the first time We have thought of this issue.
+Actually this is not the first time we have thought of this issue.
 In 2014, we added [eviction warning][1] feature to sbt 0.13.6.
 When you have two candidate versions 0.11.1 and 0.13.0, and when it picks 0.13.0, 0.11.1 is said to be "evicted".

 ~~~ text
 sbt:killer-app> evicted